A Short Introduction to Cosmology and its Current Status: Distance measures and redshifts

 and it can be measured from the {\it apparent magnitude} $m$ (related to the flux at the observer) and the {\it absolute magnitude} $M$ (what it would be if the observer was at $10$ pc from the source) through

 We now have a plethora of distances which can be deployed in a range of different observations.
 They clearly depend on the universe we are considering, i.e. on the values of $H_0$, and the various $\Omega_i$.
 While $\Omega_k$ will dictate the geometry, $\chi$ will depend on how the Universe evolves.
-It is useful to rewrite $\chi$ in a few different ways.
-It is useful to transform the time integral in $\chi$ to an integral in $a$:
+We can transform the time integral in $\chi$ to an integral in $a$:

 As before, we can think of this as a mathematical model for our universe where distances, are a function of the scale factor $a$, (or redshift, $z$) and a set of parameters, $\{H_0, \Omega_M,\Omega_R,\Omega_k,\Omega_\Lambda\}$.
 Different choices of parameters will give us different curves for $\chi$, $D_A$ and $D_L$ as a function of $\{H_0, \Omega_M,\Omega_R,\Omega_k,\Omega_\Lambda\}$.
 The challenge is then to measure $(z, \chi)$, $(z, D_A)$ and/or $(z,D_L)$.